ErenPy/ESports-Internet-Relationship/README.md

 # ESports-Internet-Relationship
-This repository is created for sharing the results, and techniques of my analysis for esports success association with internet infrastructure.
+This repository is created for sharing the results, data and techniques of my analysis for esports success association with internet infrastructure.

 ## Data
 This project covers internet data between 2019-2024